The Bank has been working with the charity, which helps disadvantaged young people, for four years, providing financial and volunteering support.

 IntoUniversity builds relationships with young people at aged seven and continues that support through university access and beyond.
 It is a centre-based service, offered free of charge, at specialist facilities located in the communities where the client groups live.

 Deutsche Bank began a partnership with IntoUniversity in 2007, supporting the set up of their services in North West London.
-After a successful three-year relationship we extended our support to East London and now invest the time of our employee volunteers, as well as cash, to help the disadvantaged young people supported by IntoUniversity.
+After a successful three-year relationship we extended our support to East London and now invest the time of our employee volunteers, as well as funds, to help the disadvantaged young people supported by IntoUniversity.